 This manipulative is a befitting addition to the teaching tools that promote an inclusive model of education.
-It assists in offering students with learning difficulties a proven tool to accomplish age-appropriate academic achievements.
+It assists in offering students with learning difficulties like dyscalculia a proven tool to accomplish age-appropriate academic achievements.

 Geoboards are multi-functionality manipulative that offer a deeply ingrained understanding of geometrical figures’ concepts.
 The first graders can have a visual presentation of basic geometry concepts like line, angle, enclosed area, etc. With its simplicity of application, this manipulative motivates the learners to practice regularly.
 You will find an improvement in concept retention ability because it engages students deeply in thorough practice.

 Instead of drawing the shapes on paper, help children create them on this shape manipulative.
 It improves fine motor skills and coordination and offers an engaging alternative to spice up a typical geometry session.